YellowSakura/opencoffee/README.md

 OpenCoffee aims to make use of a minimal set of Slack permissions for its operation, specifically:

-- [channels:read](https://api.slack.com/scopes/channels:read) (optional): This permission is not mandatory, but it enables to view basic information about public channels in a workspace.
+- [channels:read](https://api.slack.com/scopes/channels:read) (optional): This permission is not mandatory, but it enables viewing basic information about public channels in a workspace.
-  It is only required when using the ```max-distance``` algorithm, for more details, please refer to the [OpenCoffee configuration](#opencoffee-configuration) section;
+  It is only required when using the ```max-distance``` algorithm; for more details, please refer to the [OpenCoffee configuration](#opencoffee-configuration) section.
-- [chat:write](https://api.slack.com/scopes/chat:write) (mandatory): This permission is required to send messages in a group with people created by the bot;
+- [chat:write](https://api.slack.com/scopes/chat:write) (mandatory): This permission is required to send messages in a group with people created by the bot.
-- [groups:read](https://api.slack.com/scopes/groups:read) (mandatory): This permission is necessary to retrieve basic information about private channels that the bot has been added to, and it is used to access all members in the initial channel;
+- [groups:read](https://api.slack.com/scopes/groups:read) (mandatory): This permission is necessary to retrieve basic information about private channels that the bot has been added to, and it is used to access all members in the initial channel.
 - [mpim:history](https://api.slack.com/scopes/mpim:history) (mandatory): This permission is used to view messages and other content in group direct messages that the bot has been added to.
-  It is required to empirically check if users in a group created by the bot arrange a coffee date;
+  It is required to empirically check if users in a group created by the bot arrange a coffee date.
 - [mpim:write](https://api.slack.com/scopes/mpim:write) (mandatory): This permission allows the bot to start group direct messages with people.
   It is used in conjunction with ```chat:write``` to create a "dialog bridge" between people.

 ## Step by step configuration

-In this section, we will go through step-by-step instructions on how to set up the integration on Slack and and the necessary details to configure OpenCoffee.
+In this section, we will go through step-by-step instructions on how to set up the integration on Slack and the necessary details to configure OpenCoffee.

 ### Slack account